ArchieCall/AccurateSleepOld/README.md

 The sleep_ns() enables extremely accurate sleeping a Julia program accurately down to .01 ms, and less if desired.

-This function works as follows:
-  . the concept of burn_time is advanced, where burn_time  is a threshold where 99% of typical sleep() calls fall below this level
+This function works as follows: the concept of burn_time is advanced, where burn_time  is a threshold where 99% of typical sleep() calls fall below this level.
+Of course
 CPU Loadings     sleep_time
 ------------     ----------